Light of Hope Community School, 2020 – 2021

 Light of Hope School is in an impoverished community of around 250 households.
-Recent crop failure has made rural life very difficult and has seen more families moving into this semi-urban area, situated on the edge of the town of Livingstone.
+Crop failures have made rural life very difficult and has seen more families moving into this semi-urban area, situated on the edge of Livingstone.

 The children urgently needed a local school as they were travelling long distances to Nyanzabili town.
 The community took matters into their own hands, building a basic classroom on land gifted to them by the local Headman.

-Within two years, school enrolment grew to 155 children, and will soon reach 200.
+Within two years, school enrolment had grown to nearly 200 children.
 The existing school structure was unstable and unsustainable.

 The school had four volunteer teachers who were struggling to cope.
 Without a proper building and sanitation, the Ministry of Education would not send qualified teachers to educate the children.
 There were no latrines or appropriate hand washing facilities.